falling-fruit/falling-fruit/README.md

 Install and start the [Falling Fruit API](https://github.com/falling-fruit/falling-fruit-api).

-Finally, start the web server:
+Finally, start the web server and navigate to [localhost:3000](localhost:3000):

 ```sh
 thin start